fbpx

 Following their ordination to priesthood or final oath as brother, they receive their missionary crucifix at the Maryknoll Sending Ceremony.
 This ceremony presents the new priests and brothers to the world as Maryknoll missioners.

-Meet our new priest who has recently joined a long line of missioners who have made the Maryknoll commitment.
+Meet our new priests who has recently joined a long line of missioners who have made the Maryknoll commitment.

 Maryknoll ordinations through the decades